 What people witness in your life resounds more than the words that are coming out of your mouth.
 Evidence of belief; proof of faith is the visual representation that most want.
 Many mistake others as not wanting what we have or not wanting the faith, yet they haven’t seen enough of it in action to provoke them to seek after what we say we have.

 Your faith speaks louder than your words.
-Paul told the church at Thessalonica, “Your faith toward God has gone out, so that we do not need to say anything,” 1 Thessalonians 1:8b, NKJV.
+Paul told the church at Thessalonica, “Your faith to God-ward is spread abroad; so that we need not to speak any thing.”
+1 Thessalonians 1:8.
 If necessary I believe Paul would have testified on their behalf, he would have spoken up for them to assure others of their faith.
 But, their faith was so active, their faith was so alive and in operation that he didn’t feel a need to speak at all.
 Their faith did the talking for them.
-Their faith is what people noticed, not the words they spoke from their mouth.
+Their faith is what people noticed, not the words they spoke from their mouths.

 Your faith matters in this world.
 More importantly, your faith on display matters to those around you so much that one should not have to speak up or testify for you, all they should be able to do is look at your faith in action and mark you as a person of faith.